Correcting and Rewriting Sentences: A complete walkthrough

 Common Grammatical Errors and Their Corrections

-Let's delve into some common grammatical errors and illustrate how to correct them:
+Let's look at some common grammatical errors and illustrate how to correct them:

 1. Subject-Verb Agreement: